zserge/zserge.github.io/src/blog/kotlin.md

 meaningless.

 Build, install, run - all should work.
-Build process doesn't feel slow, but compiler output (warnings, errors) is a bit hard to read, since at the of the build logs there is a long stack trace if your code has errors, so I had to scroll up to see actual error messages.
+Build process doesn't feel slow, but compiler output (warnings, errors) is a bit hard to read, since at the end of the build logs there is a long stack trace if your code has errors, so I had to scroll up to see actual error messages.

 ## Kotlin - Attack of the Clones